Constraints

 class Packet:

-# Random fields
+# Scalar random fields

-header_len: int = zdc.rand(bounds=(20, 60), default=20)
+header_len: int = zdc.rand(domain=(20, 60))

-pkt_type: int = zdc.rand(bounds=(0, 3), default=0)
+pkt_type: int = zdc.rand(domain=(0, 3))

 @zdc.constraint